hayamizum/CactusAlgorithm/README.md

 For csv mode, you need to input a distance matrix as a csv format file that satisfies the following requirements.
 The absolute path or relative path is needed for searching the file.

-- The csv file must have n+1 lines, where n is the number of objects (i.e. the size of the distance matrix).
+- The csv file must have $n+1$ lines, where $n$ is the number of objects (i.e. the size of the distance matrix).
-- The first line of the csv file only states the number n of objects in the first entry.
+- The first line of the csv file only states the number $n$ of objects in the first entry.
-- In the remainder n lines of the csv file, each line states the corresponding row of the distance matrix.
+- In the remainder $n$ lines of the csv file, each line states the corresponding row of the distance matrix.

 We here demonstrate the code using a sample distance matrix.
 The sample distance matrix has been created as follows.
 First, we randomly generated 20 grid points in the plane as below using `generate_random_integer_points.py`, and the points' coordinates are all integers for the reason that the float number will cause precision loss when it comes to add `+` operations.
 Then, we computed their pairwise distances using L1 metric.
 The resulting distance matrix is found in `manhattan_distances_20x20.csv`.